 This type of bin needs to be prepared for the worms to live in prior to adding bedding and the worms to it.

-For a great all around bin be sure to visit our post by clicking on the image on the left to get easy step by step instructions to create your own low cost living D.I.Y worm farm.
+For information on how to make a great all around worm bin be sure to visit our post by clicking on the image on the left .

-Worm bins can also be built of of wood, They are great for raising worms in but can become extremely heavy to move when filled with worms and castings.
+They are great for raising composting worms in but can become extremely heavy to move when filled with moist worms and castings.

-As mentioned above wood bins are much better used as an outdoor worm farm were you need a large area to grow in without moving them.
+As mentioned above wood worm composting bins are much better used as an outdoor worm farm were you need a large area to grow in without moving them around.

-The more breeding means more worms to produce more worm castings for your garden plants to thrive on!
+The more breeding means more worms to produce more worm castings for your garden plants to thrive in!

 Now that you have pondered over the type of worm composting bin you might want to use it comes time for the worm bedding.

 this section is where you learn about the free methods.